 The following materials must be submitted via Truman's application portal:

 - Three letters of recommendation that speak to 1) leadership ability/potential, 2) commitment to a public service career, and 3) intellect and prospects for continued academic success (guidance here)

 - Letters can be emailed to the office directly so long as they are on letterhead and have a signature

-The online application portal for the Truman Scholarship is expected to open by September 1, 2022.
+The online application portal for the Truman Scholarship generally opens in early September.
 In order to prepare an application and be considered for University nomination, students must first notify the office of their intent to apply.
 Once the office has registered a student in the portal, the student will receive an email notifying them that they can begin their application.
-To be registered, email the office (firstname.lastname@example.org) the following details:
+To be registered, email the office (email@example.com) the following details:

 - Legal name in full